 Go for a C2B business if you’re planning to sell your goods, services, or products to other companies.
 This scheme works when consumers cater to companies or enterprises.

-8 Proven E-Commerce Business Model Examples
+8 Proven E-Commerce Business Models

 Here comes the exciting part – where do you fit in?